bearnacki/personal-startpage/README.md

 Next, place in */src/images/bookmark-icon/* folder icons that you want to use as bookmarks.
 Remeber to use same name like you used in *bookmarkName* property (*ex. gatsby.png*)

+6. Use *gatsby build* command to build your project and *gatsby serve* to serve the production build of your site.

-6. Have fun and modify you personal start-page whatever you like :grin:
+##### Have fun and modify you personal start-page whatever you like :grin: